 We want your visit to be safe and worry-free.
 Here are the basics you need to know as you plan your visit:

 Deer, pronghorn, and elk are often seen in the park and on park roads.
 Be alert and drive slowly, especially at night, to avoid hitting one of these animals.

 The park has a relatively short 6-week mosquito season in an average year.
 As Medano Creek gets low and warm in the second week of June, mosquitoes emerge in large numbers.
 Move away from vegetation, upstream, and on the far side of the creek to avoid the worst of the mosquitoes: they don't like open sand, but prefer to be near shady bushes and trees.

 Tiny biting gnats ("no-see-ums") are out in late spring and early summer.
 Their bites can cause itchy, red welts, but they are not known to carry disease.

 For a few weeks in mid-summer, tiny piñon flies cluster around campers and hikers, attracted to the carbon dioxide exhaled by humans.
 While annoying, they do not bite.

-Ticks are out in April, May and June in the forests surrounding the dunes.
+Ticks are out in April through July in the forests surrounding the dunes.
 There are no ticks in the dunes.
 When hiking in forested or grassy areas during tick season, wear tick repellant on your clothing, and long pants with cuffs tucked into your socks to help prevent tick bites.
 If a tick attaches to you, use the CDC's Tick Removal Guidelines, and check for signs of tick-related illness.

 Black widow spiders do exist throughout North America's woodlands and grasslands, but they are secretive and uncommon in the park.
 Do not reach under logs, rocks, or hidden crevices.